jefmenegazzo/mpu-i2c-drivers-python/README.md

 > :warning: If you get zero values and the message **Using Fake SMBus**, the **smbus2** requirement has not been installed correctly.
 Try installing manually with the command ```pip install -r requirements.txt``` or ```python -mpip install smbus2```.

-> :exclamation: Any other problem or questions, **open an issue in this repository, do not send me an e-mail!**
+> :exclamation: Any other problem or questions, **open an issue in this repository [clicking here](https://github.com/Intelligent-Vehicle-Perception/MPU-9250-Sensors-Data-Collect/issues), do not send me an e-mail!**

 ## How To Use